Mayank-mic/Whack-a-mole/README.md

 ## Contact

-If you have any questions or want to get in touch, you can reach me at [your_email@example.com].
-Feel free to visit my GitHub profile [GitHub Profile URL] for more projects and contributions.
+If you have any questions or want to get in touch, you can reach me at [mayankchaturvedi7755@gmail.com].
+Feel free to visit my GitHub profile [https://github.com/Mayank-mic/] for more projects and contributions.
 Enjoy the game!